 Other PS5 Operating System Guides and FAQs

-Once the PS5 is released, you'll find a full record of all PS5 firmware updates below.
-Either bookmark this page or check back in the future for more information.
+Now that the PS5 has released, you'll find a full record of all PS5 firmware updates below.
+Bookmark this page or check back in the future for more information.

 PS5 Guide: Apps

 PS5 is, first and foremost, a games console, but like the PS4 it will also play host to a range of different multimedia apps.
 You can find a full list of all PS5 apps through the link.
-Some of the apps you should expect to find at launch include: Netflix, Amazon Prime Video, and BBC iPlayer.
-We'll update when we learn more, so make sure you either bookmark this page or check back in the near future.
+Some of the apps you should expect include: Netflix, Apple TV, and Disney+.
+These will be contained in their own separate part of the PS5's user interface, segregating them from games but making them easily accessible.

 Other PS5 Apps Guides and FAQs